ocean-onion/BDCraft-maybe/clean_docs/economy/villager.md

 *Note: These crops primarily differ in their value - the higher-tier crops take longer to unlock as players progress through ranks but provide significantly better returns when sold to collectors.*

+#### BD Crop Growth Information
+- **Growth Time**: All BD crops take 20-25 minutes to fully mature (same as vanilla crops)
+- **Growth Stages**: 4 visible stages from seedling to mature plant
+- **Appearance**: Appear as special fern variants when fully grown
+- **Optimal Conditions**:
+  - Require at least light level 9
+  - Must be planted on farmland with water within 4 blocks
+  - Growth rate is not affected by biome
+  - Bone meal does not work on BD crops
+- **Harvesting**:
+  - Regular harvesting gives 1 crop per plant
+  - Using BD Harvester gives 2 crops per plant
+  - Using Ultimate BD Harvester gives 3 crops per plant
+  - Crops must be fully mature to harvest

 ### Market Owner

 **Visual Appearance:**